cjmccjmccjmc/ESP8266-WiFi-Analog-ClockV2/README.md

 * Real-time clock adjustment
     * Allow user to let the clock know the actual position of the hands while running
     * Need to figure out security approach to prevent unauthorised modification
+* Reduce NTP sync accurate for a faster sync response
     * Only need to be within 1-5 seconds?